radleap/Image-Annotation-Job-Xray-Image-Labeling/README.md

 This is to learn AI Product Management, through the Udacity AI Product Manager Nanodegree.

 ## Other Related Projects
-This repository also contains two additional projects from the same program.
+This repository also contains two additional projects
-- **AutoML_Modeling_Report**: this is a report documenting model in Google's AutoML, and discussed topics such as imbalances, dirty data, and data size.
+- **AutoML_Modeling_Report**: this is a report documenting various models made on Google's AutoML.
+Discussed topics such as imbalance data, dirty data, and data size.
 Discussion of the effects on key metrics are reported.
 - **AI Product Business Case - Physical Therapy**: this project is a AI product business case and design, considering users, data source, design practices, and iteration over time.

 ## License